MelonKony/millmint/site/stories/2024-09-23-constable.md

 Police constable ready to go.
 {{</note>}}

-Most types of police in {{<link/vekllei>}} carry swords (in the fashion of a blunt sabre like the one above) though you can choose to take an extendable baton or more commonly both.
+Most types of police in [[Vekllei]] carry swords (in the fashion of a blunt sabre like the one above) though you can choose to take an extendable baton or more commonly both.

 The sabres have a powerful intimidation effect that a taser or baton doesn’t, which can be very useful.